TechMage-a11y/TechMage-a11y/README.md

 ## Hi there 👋
-- 🔭 My name is Konstantin
+- 🔭 My name is TechMage-a11y
 - 🌱 I’m currently studying in college